How to complain about a parking ticket

 You must submit your appeal with 28 days of receiving the PCN, but if you appeal within 14 days then you should be subject to a reduced fine if your appeal is lost.

-Resolver has all the Local Authorities across the UK and you can submit your appeal via Resolver and keep a complete record of your complaint.
+Resolver has all the local authorities across the UK in its system and you can submit your appeal via Resolver and keep a complete record of your complaint.
 You should expect a response with 14-days to your appeal.

-The appeal is a free service, with 4 different appeal bodies.
-Resolver will remind you when to appeal, and Resolver will send your case to the right one if requested.
+The appeal is a free service, with four different appeal bodies.
+Resolver will remind you when to appeal, and will send your case to the right one if requested.

 England & Wales – Traffic Parking Tribunal